 CTQs are the internal critical quality parameters that relate to the wants and needs of the customer.
 The (internal and external) customer requirements get translated into Critical-To-Quality (CTQ) features.
 These CTQs define the criteria to evaluate what good looks like i.e., how well the project scope and deliverables meet requirements.
 CTQ is a simple, yet powerful tool that translates customer needs into a Meaningful, Measurable, and Actionable metrics for people or group of people.

 CTQs answer this question: How does my work relate to the customer requirements, and how do I know when I have fulfilled them?
-CTQ helps you to understand customer’s general requirements in more specific terms.
+CTQ helps you to understand the customer’s general requirements in more specific terms.
 CTQs serve as a bridge between the internal process, its deliverables and customer satisfaction.

 How to identify CTQ parameters?